Can You Do Skateboard Tricks On A Longboard

 Size is another factor to consider.
 Longboards are generally larger and heavier, making them less suitable for certain technical tricks that require a lighter and more compact board.
 Skateboards, with their smaller size and lighter weight, excel in performing flips and aerial maneuvers.

-See also Can You Put Longboard Wheels On A Skateboard
+See also Can You Do Tricks On A Drop Through Longboard

 Flex also differs between the two boards.
 Longboards often have more flex, thanks to their construction and materials, which provides a smoother ride and better absorption of vibrations.
 This flexibility can affect the execution of skateboarding tricks that typically require a stiffer board for stability.